 There are five basic ESL lesson plan steps for a class focused on reading that I’ll describe below.

-Step #1: Set the Context
+Step #1 for Teaching English Reading: Set the Context

-ALWAYS help your students by providing as much context as possible either by activating prior knowledge (works well with reading or listening lessons) or by giving your students situations in which they can use the language (vocabulary or grammar lessons).
+ALWAYS help your students by providing as much context as possible either by activating prior knowledge (works well with reading or listening lessons).
+You can also give your students situations in which they can use the language (vocabulary or grammar lessons).

-An easy way to do this in a reading or listening lesson is have students talk together for a couple minutes about something.
+An easy way to do this in a reading or listening lesson is to have students talk together for a couple of minutes about something.
 During the CELTA course, I had this story about a man who was living in an airport.
 I was lucky, perhaps, in that it was something that the students were really interested in!
 In order to set the context, I had students talk about five things that people do when they have to wait in the airport for a long time (sleep/watch TV/eat + drink, etc.).

 Step #2: Pre-Reading Task